Visa & Residence Permit

 Voluntary Health Check

-We strongly recommend you take a full health check in your home country before coming to China.
-This is to make sure you do not suffer from serious mental disorders, contagious tuberculosis, or any other infectious diseases that are likely to cause harm or pose major hazards to public hygiene.
+Although it is not required to present any official document to prove your health condition at Immigration or the university registration, we highly recommend taking a comprehensive health check in your home country before coming.
+This is to make sure you do not suffer from serious mental disorders, contagious tuberculosis, or any other mental or infectious diseases that are likely to cause harm or pose major hazards to public safety and hygiene.

-If you are diagnosed with the above diseases during the health check when applying for a Residence Permit after arriving in China, you will be declined for the Permit, lose your right of residence, and consequentially, be suspended by the University.
-You can return to China, reapply for a Residence Permit, and resume your study at the University after a full recovery.
+While applying for a Residence Permit after arrival, you will be taken to the designated hospital for a health check.
+If you are diagnosed with the above diseases at the health check, you will be declined for the Permit, and consequently, be suspended by the University.
+You can return to China, reapply for a Residence Permit, and resume your studies at the University after a full recovery.